Bruna Marquezine

+Early life

+Bruna Marquezine was born in Duque de Caxias in the Baixada Fluminense, suburb of Rio de Janeiro.
+Her birth name is Bruna Reis Maia, having adopted the surname Marquezine, spelled in Italian as Marchesini, as a tribute to her paternal grandmother of Italian descent.
+At the age of 9, she moved with her family, constituted by her father Telmo, a joiner, her mother Neide and little sister Luana, to Barra da Tijuca, Rio de Janeiro.

 Career

-2000–11: Beginning of career and first works
+2000–2011: Beginning of career and first works

-She began her television career in 2000 as one of the children interviewers for the children's program Gente Inocente. at the time, presented by Márcio Garcia.
+She began her television career in 2000 as one of the children interviewers for the children's program Gente Inocente, at the time, presented by Márcio Garcia.
 However, her first work as an actress had been in a commercial for the Military Police of São Paulo that talked about suicide and suicide prevention, when Bruna was still only five years old.
 This material reached Manoel Carlos and Ricardo Waddington, who later invited her to do a soap opera.
 Her debut in telenovelas came in 2003, in Mulheres Apaixonadas, by Manoel Carlos, where Bruna became nationally known for playing the character Salete.
 In the same year, she participated in the film Xuxa Abracadabra as the character Maria.

 In 2005, the young actress joined the cast of the telenovela América playing the visually impaired character Maria Flor.
-The author of the plot Gloria Perez, the actor Marcos Frota, who played the also disabled Jatobá, and Bruna Marquezine were honored with the Tiradentes Medal, in a session held in the plenary of the Legislative Assembly of Rio de Janeiro, at Tiradentes Palace.
+The author of the plot Glória Perez, the actor Marcos Frota, who played the also disabled Jatobá, and Bruna Marquezine were honored with the Tiradentes Medal, in a session held in the plenary of the Legislative Assembly of Rio de Janeiro, at Tiradentes Palace.
 The highest award of the State was presented to the three for addressing the problems faced by the visually impaired in the telenovela América.
 The actress also acted in Cobras & Lagartos, in 2006, playing the character Lurdinha and Desejo Proibido, in 2007, playing Maria Augusta.

-In 2008, she was promoted to the rank of teenage actress and gave life to her first protagonist, the martial arts fighter Flor de Lys in Negócio da China.
+In 2008, she was promoted to the rank of teenage actress and gave life to her first protagonist, the martial arts fighter Flor de Lys in the soap opera Negócio da China.
 In 2010, she participated in the telenovela Araguaia, as the orphan Terezinha.
-In 2011, she joined the cast of Quero Beijo, playing the co-protagonist Belezinha, a beauty queen.
+In 2011, she joined the cast of Aquele Beijo, playing the co-protagonist Belezinha, a beauty queen.